 Another right as an employee includes the PF contribution.
 According to the Employees’ Provident Funds Act, employees have the option to invest a portion of their pay in EPF, which is sent directly from the employer to the PF accounts.
 Employer and employee contributions are administered by the Employees Provident Fund Organization (EPFO).

 If an employer chooses to terminate an employee’s employment, the employee must be given enough notice to prepare for the termination because it is his right as an employee.
 An employer is prohibited from terminating an employee without warning.

-The employee may consult with a labor attorney to make a claim against the employer for wrongful termination of employment if he or she has been terminated without a valid cause and without prior notice.
+The employee may consult with a labour attorney to make a claim against the employer for wrongful termination of employment if he or she has been terminated without a valid cause and without prior notice.

 Protection from Sexual Harassment

 Rights as an employee include that all workers, particularly women, are protected from any kind of harassment.
 Any incidence of sexual harassment involving an employee must be addressed quickly.